By Cyril James

 2. Two Tier Authentication

 Another best way to ensure email security is to use two-tier authentication.
 It adds an extra layer of protection.
-If you can’t add two-tier authentication, you can download specialized software or use a different cloud email provider.
+If you can’t add two-tier authentication, make a quick DKIM check, or you can download specialized software or use a different cloud email provider.

 If the cybercriminal guesses to retrieve your password, two-tier authentication will still require a code to get your messages.

 3. Keep a Track of Phishing Emails